Statement of Auditing Standards No. 115 (SAS 115)

 What are my specific department responsibilities?

-Department leaders are responsible for communicating an expectation of ethical conduct to all employees, and for assuring that the proper checks and balances (i.e., control activities) are performed and documented on a regular and periodic basis.
+Department leaders are responsible for communicating an expectation of ethical conduct to all employees and assuring that the proper checks and balances (i.e., control activities) are performed and documented regularly and periodically.
 Department leaders should also ensure that documentation noting these checks is maintained and available for auditors if requested.

-For specific control activities and their schedule, see Documenting Your Department's Key Controls for more information.
+For specific control activities, see the Best Practices in Internal Controls Blink page for more information.

 Are the controls identified as "key controls" the only controls that my department must monitor?

 No. Other controls exist for governance and to comply with University policy, laws, and regulations.
-The controls identified in the Department Key Controls Documentation relate to the preparation of the financial statements and are subject to review under SAS 115.
+The controls identified in the Best Practices in Internal Controls Blink page relate to the preparation of the University's financial statements and are subject to review under SAS 115 by external auditors.

 Expand section Who performs and certifys control activity